nukleros/gener8s/README.md

 ## Variable References

 Sometimes you may want to generate code with variable references.
-To tell the generator a value is a variable, you may use a special `!!var` tag on that value.
+To tell the generator a value is a variable, you may use a special `!!var` yaml tag on that value.

+## Variable Reference Inside a string
+Sometimes to may want to generate code with a variable reference inside a string.
+To tell the generator a value contains a variable inside it.
+Inside the value you may the special tags `!!start` to mark the start of the variable and `!!end` to mark the end. the generator will automatically interpolate these and escape quotation marks appropriately
 ## Example

-in this example we will combine both templating and variables.
-Note that both templating and variable features are optional.
+in this example we will combine templating, variables, and nested variables.
+Note that all these features are optional.
 They can be used independently, together, or not at all.

 Example manifest: